camiplata/rs.tdwg.org/process/page_build_scripts/pc.md

 ### 4.21 Uses Management And Conservation

-Uses: Ways in which species are utilized by people, including Folklore, Management: actions aimed at conserving or recovering species.
-Conservation statu<table>
+Uses: Ways in which species are utilized by people, including Folklore.
+Management: actions aimed at conserving or recovering species.
+Conservation status<table>
 	<thead>
 		<tr>
 			<th colspan="2"><a id="plic_Actions"></a>Term Name  plic:Actions</th>